dylwedma11748/omnis-bot/docs/pricing.md

 <details>
     <summary>Can I share my membership with other users?</summary>
-	<p class="pricing-description">Not at the moment, but I do have plans to add a membership tier that lets you do just that.</p>
+	<p class="pricing-description">Not at the moment, but maybe it will be allowed in the future.</p>
 </details>

 <details>